 Uganic works directly with farmers in Uganda, from where one half of the ownership team hails, to bring hard-to-find-in-Denmark fruits and other items to Copenhagen.
 Their stand is full of delicious produce that you won’t find anywhere else.
 Uganic’s selection includes sugar cane, Alphonso mangoes (the best mangoes!), and jackfruit.
 They also have a rotating offering of fabrics and other small items, such as baskets.

-Best Alcohol by the Bottle at Torvehallerne
+Alcohol by the Bottle

 Best Wine at Torvehallerne